Disaster Awareness for Kids

 For many of us, the summer season means longer days and more hours of fun in the sun.

-When running, playing sports or doing other activities in the heat, remember to dress in loose-fitting clothes, drink plenty of water, and take frequent breaks in the shade or other cool places.
+When running, playing sports or doing other activities in the heat, you need to stay safe.
+Remember to dress in loose-fitting clothes, drink plenty of water, and take frequent breaks in the shade or other cool places.

-Don't get so busy playing that you forget to notice the dangers of dehydration:
+Don't get so busy playing that you forget to notice the dangers of dehydration (not having enough water):

 - Stomach cramps